helloworldless/davidagood.com/content/blog/oauth-client-credentials-auto-refresh-spring/index.md

 Add webflux and oauth2client dependencies, the latter actually protects your existing Spring Web endpoints by OAuth, so again you have to disable that if you don't need it

+This is a much bigger leap if you're not already using WebFlux.
+There are a lot of new concepts to learn and there seems to be some churn here as well.
+One solution I found had already been deprecated.

+It's potentially harder to justify to your team.

+You'll likely have to learn new WebFlux abstractions from a testing perspective as well.